 Bottle in dark glass with a screw top.
 Allow to cure 3 hours when possible.
 Turn the bottle over 2 or 3 times to combine the essential oils.
 Place the bottle in a pan of hot tap water to warm the mixture before application.
 Massage in circular, clockwise motions on the abdomen for several minutes.

-Here’s a formula to relieve stress and the headaches that may accompany tension.
+Here’s a formula to relieve stress.

-My Head Hurts
+My Head Hurts!

 In a dark, glass bottle add 1 ounce of warm carrier oil and the following essential oils:

-6 drops Roman chamomile
+6 drops Roman chamomile.

 5 drops of Lemon balm, Melissa officinalis